Mammoth (band): Formation and development

 In a February 2015, Eddie announced that his son Wolfgang had started working on a solo project album.
-Recording took place at 5150 Studios, and lasted until 2017.
+Recording took place at 5150 Studios and lasted until 2017.
 Release of the debut album was delayed, as Wolfgang chose to spend time with his father, whose health was declining.
-In June 2019, Wolfgang appeared as a guest on his mother Valerie Bertinelli's Food Network television show, and announced that he had finished recording the album.
+In June 2019, Wolfgang appeared as a guest on his mother Valerie Bertinelli's Food Network television show and announced that he had finished recording the album.

-The first single "Distance" was released on November 16, 2020, as a tribute to his father, who died from a stroke on October 6, 2020, after years of battling lung cancer.
-Wolfgang later revealed that he began work on the song years prior as a coping strategy, while his father's health was declining, stating that he knew there would be an eventual death of his beloved parent, bandmate, and best friend.
+The first single "Distance" was released on November 16, 2020 as a tribute to his father, who died from a stroke on October 6, 2020 after years of battling throat cancer.
+Wolfgang later revealed that he began work on the song years prior as a coping strategy while his father's health was declining, stating that he knew there would be an eventual death of his beloved parent, bandmate, and best friend.

 In February 2021, Wolfgang announced that Mammoth WVH's self-titled debut album would be released on June 11 of the same year.
 Later that month, Wolfgang stated that Mammoth WVH will move forward as his primary project, confirming that while it started off as a solo project, he considers the lineup a band.
-The musician has additional plans with them including a tour.
-When asked why he recorded the entire album himself, he stated that he wanted to challenge himself and referred inspiration from Dave Grohl's work as the sole member of the early years of Foo Fighters.

-In June 2021, Wolfgang described the debut album as "personal" and "therapeutic", while acknowledging influence taken from his father's career.
-In developing the overall sound and style for the project, Wolfgang stated that while "I'll always be there to champion my father and his legacy...I definitely made a choice to not sound directly like Van Halen...I think that would be boring if I was a carbon copy of my dad."

-Band name

-Wolfgang Van Halen chose the band's name to be Mammoth WVH, as a derivative of his father's first band named Mammoth, which eventually evolved into the legendary Van Halen.
-The younger Van Halen stated that the concept for the name came from a combination of inspirations.
-As a child, Wolfgang grew up hearing the name of his father's former band believing, "That's the coolest name!
+When asked why he recorded the entire album himself, he stated that he wanted to challenge himself and referenced inspiration from Dave Grohl's work as the sole member of the early years of Foo Fighters.
+Wolfgang initially named the band Mammoth WVH in reference to his father's band named Mammoth, which eventually evolved into Van Halen.
+Wolfgang said that the concept for the name came from a combination of inspirations.
+As a child, he grew up hearing the name of his father's former band believing, "That's the coolest name!
 When I grow up, I want to call my own band that."
 The younger Van Halen admired that Eddie had a multi-faceted role including serving as the original lead singer of Mammoth, and with his intentions to solely write, perform, and produce the album, he settled on the name.
 Upon settling on the title, he presented his idea to his father who responded to it with immense positivity and gave his blessing.

+In June 2021, Wolfgang described the debut album as "personal" and "therapeutic", while acknowledging influence taken from his father's career.
+In developing the overall sound and style for the project, Wolfgang stated that while "I'll always be there to champion my father and his legacy...I definitely made a choice to not sound directly like Van Halen...I think that would be boring if I was a carbon copy of my dad."